UWPCE-PythonCert/PythonCertDevel/source/exercises/html_renderer.rst

 Note: So why are we subclassing here?
 Because: "a body element *is* an ``Element``" makes perfect sense -- that's when you want to subclass.
 Another way to think about it is that you want to subclass to make a specialized version of something.

 You may note that the ``Element`` class really doesn't do anything by itself -- it needs a tag (at least) to be a proper element.
 This is what's called a "Base Class".
 It contains functionality required by various subclasses, but may not do anything on its own.
-IN this case, we gave it the tag 'html', so we could run and test the render method.
+In this case, we gave it the tag 'html', so we could run and test the render method.
 But strictly speaking, as a base class, it could have no tag.

+And of course these subclasses are pretty simple -- only overriding one class attribute.
+If that's all you need to do to specialize, there are other ways than subclassing to do it.
+But bear with us -- other element subclasses will require more specialization.

 Part B:
 .......